Derek Kirk Kim: Reception

 In November 2001, Kim was highlighted and praised in The Comics Journal for his serials Same Difference and Half Empty—then hosted on GeoCities.
 In September 2004, Shaenon K. Garrity reviewed his body of work for The Webcomics Examiner, and heaped praise on the artist, explicitly calling out his "technical precision and emotional expressiveness."

 In September 2002, the Xeric Foundation awarded Kim a self-publishing grant for Same Difference and Other Stories.
-For his publication thereof, Kim received a 2003 Ignatz Award for Promising New Talent, a 2004 Eisner Award for Name Deserving of Wider Recognition, and a 2004 Harvey Award for Best New Talent.
+For his publication thereof, Kim received a 2003 Ignatz Award for Promising New Talent, a 2004 Eisner Award for Talent Deserving of Wider Recognition, and a 2004 Harvey Award for Best New Talent.
 The third story in 2009's The Eternal Smile, "Urgent Request", earned Kim a 2010 Eisner Award for Best Short Story.